gabrielbarbosanascimento/Up-Clock/README.md

 A beautiful clock inspired by the [Ubuntu Touch clock app](https://wiki.ubuntu.com/Touch/CoreApps/Clock).

 ![screenshot](https://dl.dropboxusercontent.com/u/84627545/app.png)

-This app is made using Quickly on ubuntu 12.04.
+This app created made using Quickly on ubuntu 12.04.
 It runs using Python, but It's a web application.

 <h3>HOW TO RUN IT?</h3>